guanleiWang/LifesumTest/testWeb/readme.txt

 5).
 Write a script to automate the env setup

 7. Framework selection:
-Beside the commercial web automation testing tools like heliumhq, ranorex, QTP and so on, selenium, sikuli and watir are the three most popular open-source web automation testing framework.
+Besides the commercial web automation testing tools like heliumhq, ranorex, QTP and so on, selenium, sikuli and watir are the three most popular open-source web automation testing framework.
 Selenium is a one of the efficient open-source automated testing tool which provide a nice testing framework for testing wide variety of web application.
 Sikuli is one tool that uses images to generate test cases and automate testing for the application under consideratioin.
 Watir is a set of open source Ruby libraries released under BSD license to test the various web based applications.
 I choose selenium finally because of its advantages like:
 1).
 Similar to sikuli, selenium provides an IDE, a firefox add-on can do simple record-and-playback of interactioins with the browser.
 2).
 Selenium also provides Selenium WebDriver, a collection of language specific bindings to drive a browser.
 It can create robust, browser-based regression automation scripts.
 I use this feature to write the test cases.
 3).
 Selenium supports many operating systems and browsers.
 It supports Windows, Linux and Apple OS X. It supports browsers like firefox, Chrome, IE, Safari and Opera.
 So it can test different browser support for lifesume.com.